MattiasKockum/NDNN/README.md

 TB.test(0)
 ```

-Next what you can do is load_networking the saved network and see how it performs.
+Next what you can do is load_network the saved network and see how it performs.

 In this exemple it would look like that: